also known as: Roboam

-He was forty-one years old when he ascended the throne, and he reigned seventeen years (B.C.
+He was 41 years old when he ascended the throne, and he reigned 17 years (B.C.
 975-958).
 Although he was acknowledged at once as the rightful heir to the throne, yet there was a strongly-felt desire to modify the character of the government.
 The burden of taxation to which they had been subjected during Solomon's reign was very oppressive, and therefore the people assembled at Shechem and demanded from the king an alleviation of their burdens.
 He went to meet them at Shechem, and heard their demands for relief (1 Kings 12:4).

-After three days, having consulted with a younger generation of courtiers that had grown up around him, instead of following the advice of elders, he answered the people haughtily (6-15).
+After 3 days, having consulted with a younger generation of courtiers that had grown up around him, instead of following the advice of elders, he answered the people haughtily (6-15).
 “The king hearkened not unto the people; for the cause was from the Lord” (compare 11:31).
 This brought matters speedily to a crisis.
 The terrible cry was heard (compare 2 Samuel 20:1):

 And now at once the kingdom was rent in twain.
 Rehoboam was appalled, and tried concessions, but it was too late (18).
 The tribe of Judah, Rehoboam's own tribe, alone remained faithful to him.
 Benjamin was reckoned along with Judah, and these two tribes formed the southern kingdom, with Jerusalem as its capital; while the northern ten tribes formed themselves into a separate kingdom, choosing Jeroboam as their king.

 Rehoboam tried to win back the revolted ten tribes by making war against them, but he was prevented by the prophet Shemaiah (21-24; 2 Chronicles 11:1-4) from fulfilling his purpose.
 (See JEROBOAM.)